Skip to content

 cf_config.comparator_name[TDB_MAX_COMPARATOR_NAME - 1] = '\0';

-tidesdb_create_column_family(db, "sorted_cf", &cf_config);
+tidesdb_create_column_family(db, "events", &cf_config);

 Sync Modes

-Control durability vs performance tradeoff.
+Control durability vs performance tradeoff with three sync modes.

 tidesdb_column_family_config_t cf_config = tidesdb_default_column_family_config();